Syllabus | Schedule | Homework & Assignments | Resources | Materials Links | Blog

 ASSIGNMENTS

 This class focuses on the imaginative use of electronic tools in artmaking as well as surveying the recent history of new media and responsive arts.
 A series of assignments will be announced over the course of the semester that will support this focus.
+Please visit the homework & assignments page of the class website for more information and updates throughout the semester.

 READING MATERIALS